-Mechanical Engineering or M.E, is one of the most demanding and challenging branches of the engineering course.
+Mechanical engineering or M.E, is one of the most demanding and challenging branches of the engineering course.
 It deals with the creation and development of the mechanical systems required to run every kind of machine.
 The course concentrates on the knowledge of design, production and operations of machines and their parts.
-M.E deals with the creation of a fan to a jet plane, from a needle to automotive engines and spare parts.
+M.E deals with the creation of a fan to a jet plane, from a needle to automotive engines and parts.

 M.E uses objectives of material theory and physics and combines knowledge of mathematics, technology, business, and management.
 Important sub-disciplines of mechanical engineering are mechanics, mechatronics, and thermodynamics.

 A Masters Degree in Mechanical Engineering deals with the most profound knowledge about machine designing, producing and operating.
 It caters to two program choices for the graduates: